 Business licenses have a variety of purposes.
 Most importantly, a license is are a form of city or county tax that goes to provide government support and services.

 Likewise, the permit allows the government to regulate and account for business activity within its territory.

 Local government has the authority granted by the state constitution (taxing power) to require a license to carry on business activity.

-General Requirements for a Business Permit
+What are the Requirements for a Business Permit?

 As is the case with any administrative filing, a business permit generally requires a laundry list of information and documents.

 The most common types of information required for issuance of a permit are as follows:

 - Written Application This will be a government authorized form.
 Submitting the application requires proof of identification at the time of filing.

 - Business Name If you plan to conduct business as a sole proprietor, then you can list your personal name as the name of the business.
 If you have a business entity (such as an LLC or Corporation) you will have to produce evidence of your incorporation within the state.
 If you carry on business as a sole proprietor or as a partnership under a business name, you will have to produce proof of a fictitious name filing.
 Depending on your jurisdiction, you either file at the local courthouse or with the secretary of states office.
 The fictitious name filing gives notice to the public of the nature and owners of the business.

 - Statement of purpose You must supply a statement of purpose that indicates the type or nature of the business you hope to conduct.
 Your business activity will generally be categorized (with a code) into some form of previously recognized business activity.